ALTA Advanced Vibration Meter Configuration and Installation Guide

 Overview

 The ALTA® Wireless Advanced Vibration Meter (AVM) includes an accelerometer within a sealed cube at the end of its lead that attaches to a surface.
-By the end of each user-defined report interval, or Heartbeat, the Advanced Vibration Meter collects at least one measurement of 256 samples to generate a report.
-The report details the vibrations detected by the accelerometer through data about each of the three orthogonal axes:
+By the end of each user-defined report interval, or Heartbeat, the Advanced Vibration Meter collects at least one measurement of 64 to 128 acceleration samples to generate a report.
+If there is significant energy in the lower band of the first 64-point measurement, a second 64-point measurement will be taken at a lower sample rate to measure low frequencies within the band better.
+The report details the measured vibration through data about each of the three orthogonal axes (x,y,z):

-The Advanced Vibration Meter also reports the duty cycle—the percentage of time between reports when vibration is present—and the temperature of the electronics within the cube.
+The Advanced Vibration Meter also reports the Duty Cycle—the percentage of the time, during the reported interval, when vibration is above the Sensitivity Threshold—and the temperature of the electronics within the cube.

 Features